-Once you have ensured that you meet the Department of Home Affairs criteria and are eligible to nominate a skilled migrant, you will need to prepare and supply a range of documentation to complete your application for Regional Certifying Body (RCB) Advice.
+Once you have ensured that you meet the Department of Home Affairs criteria for the Skilled Employer Sponsored Regional (Provisional) visa (subclass 494), you will need to prepare and supply a range of documentation to complete your application for Regional Certifying Body (RCB) Advice.

 Once you have ensured you meet all the criteria, and prepared all documentation required for your application:

 • Lodge an employer nomination application with the Department of Home Affairs.
-NOTE: It is your decision whether you apply for RCB advice before or after lodging an employer nomination application with the Department of Home Affairs.
+NOTE: Your application for RCB advice can be lodged before or after lodging an employer nomination application with the Department of Home Affairs.
 It is Department of Home Affairs policy that the RCB advice must have been issued within the last three months.

 • If the Department of Home Affairs approves the employer nomination, the employee will then need to lodge a subclass 494 visa application with the Department of Home Affairs.
 For more details on this process, please see the Department of Home Affairs website.